Cutting a tree with Subgraph Complementation is hard, except for some small trees: Trees

+Let $Q_T$ be the quotient tree of $T$.
 If $Q_T$ has two adjacent internal vertices which are not adjacent to any leaves, then by Observation~\ref{obs:main-technical}, either (i) $Q_T$ has an independent set of size 4 and $\overline{Q_T}$ is 5-connected or (ii) $Q_T$ is either a $P_6$, or a $P_7$, or a $C_{1,2,4}$.
-If (i) is true, then \SCTF{\overline{Q_T}} is \NPC\ and cannot be solved in subexponential-time (assuming the ETH).
+If (i) is true, then by Theorem \ref{thm:5-conn}, \SCTF{\overline{Q_T}} is \NPC\ and cannot be solved in subexponential-time (assuming the ETH).
 Then, so is for \SCTF{Q_T}, by Proposition~\ref{pro:complement}.
 Then the statements follow from Lemma~\ref{lem:duplication}.
-If (ii) is true, then the statements follow from Corollary~\ref{cor:path}, Theorem~\ref{thm:c124}, and Lemma~\ref{lem:duplication}.
+If (ii) is true, then \SCTF{Q_T} is hard by Corollary~\ref{cor:path} and Theorem~\ref{thm:c124}.
+Then the statements follow from Lemma~\ref{lem:duplication}.
 Therefore, assume that $Q_T$ has no two adjacent internal vertices not adjacent to any leaves of $Q_T$.
 Hence, $T$ has no two adjacent internal vertices not adjacent to any leaves of $T$.
-Then, if $T'$ (the internal tree) is not a star graph, then the statements follow from Theorem~\ref{thm:i4l4}.
+Then, if $T'$, the internal tree of $T$, is not a star graph, then the statements follow from Theorem~\ref{thm:i4l4}.
 Assume that $T'$ is a star graph.
-Assume that the condition (i) of Theorem~\ref{thm:i4l4} is not satisfied, i.e., the center of $T'$ has at least one leaf of $T$ as neighbor, one leaf of $T'$ has exactly one leaf of $T$ as neighbor, and $T$ is neither $C_{1,2,2,2}$ nor $C_{1,2,2,2,2}$.
+If the condition (i) of Theorem~\ref{thm:i4l4} is satisfied, then we are done.
+Assume that the condition (i) of Theorem~\ref{thm:i4l4} is not satisfied, i.e., the center of $T'$ has at least one leaf of $T$ as a neighbor, one leaf of $T'$ has exactly one leaf of $T$ as a neighbor, and $T$ is neither $C_{1,2,2,2}$ nor $C_{1,2,2,2,2}$.
 Assume that $T$ has exactly 4 internal vertices.
 Then $T'$ is a claw and $Q_T$ is $C_{1,2,2,2}$.
 Then by Theorem~\ref{thm:i4l4}, \SCTF{Q_T} is \NPC\ and cannot be solved in subexponential-time (assuming the ETH).
-Then the statements follow from Lemma~\ref{lem:duplication}.
-Similarly, when $T$ has exactly 5 internal vertices, we obtain that $Q_T$ is $C_{1,2,2,2,2}$ and then the statements follow from Theorem~\ref{thm:i4l4} and Lemma~\ref{lem:duplication}.
+Then the statements follow from Corollary~\ref{cor:tree-duplication}.
+Similarly, when $T$ has exactly 5 internal vertices, we obtain that $Q_T$ is $C_{1,2,2,2,2}$ and then the statements follow from Theorem~\ref{thm:i4l4} and Corollary~\ref{cor:tree-duplication}.
 Assume that $T$ has at least 6 internal vertices.
 Then, $T'$ is a $K_{1,a}$, for some $a\geq 5$.
 Then by Lemma~\ref{lem:leaf-removal}, there is a linear reduction from \SCTF{K_{1,a}} to \SCTF{Q_T}.
 By Proposition~\ref{pro:star}, \SCTF{K_{1,a}} is \NPC\ and cannot be solved in subexponential-time (assuming the ETH).
-Then the statements follow from Lemma~\ref{lem:duplication}. \end{proof}
+Then the statements follow from Corollary~\ref{cor:tree-duplication}. \end{proof}